 On March 26, 2013, Tamara had her first appointment with Dr. Seckin.
 One week later she had surgery with him.
 During the last surgery that her gynecologist performed, she found no evidence of endometriosis.
 Tamara was worried that Dr. Seckin would have the same findings.
 He did not.
 Dr. Seckin found endometriosis on her appendix, which was causing her severe pain every month.
 He also found endometriosis on her diaphragm and throughout the rest of her pelvic cavity.
 Tamara went to work a week after her surgery but otherwise took it easy for the rest of the month.
 Since her surgery, she has stopped taking all medications and has a normal period.

 Importance of advocacy

-Tamara is passionate about sharing her story so that no one has to suffer all of those years like she did.
-She urges all women to research endometriosis and challenge their doctors.
-She appreciates many qualities about Dr. Seckin.
+Tamara is passionate about sharing her story so that no one has to suffer all of those years as she did.
+She urges all women to research endometriosis and challenges their doctors.
+She appreciates many qualities of Dr. Seckin.
 She felt that he was the first doctor that didn’t just want to treat her, but he wanted to fix her and give her the best quality of life in the long term.
 She also appreciated his willingness to confer with other colleagues on her case and be a part of a medical team to best treat her.
 Tamara is happy to be active and medication-free and is passionate about helping other endometriosis patients do the same!